 At the same time, I came across the author and speaker Andy Andrews.
 He made this statement regarding making a decision: “ Most people think it takes a long time to change.
 It doesn’t.
 Change is immediate!
 Instantaneous!
 It may take a long time to decide to change…but change happens in a heartbeat!”
 This statement was a great reminder to begin.
 Try.

-A food scale (I’ve had this for years) , measuring cups and spoons, along with a smartphone application such as My Fitness Pal, which allows you to scan the bar codes simplifying the process of tracking food, are essential.
+A food scale (I’ve had this for years), measuring cups and spoons, along with a smartphone application such as My Fitness Pal, which allows you to scan the bar codes simplifying the process of tracking food, is essential.
 Recently, I heard an advertisement for a diet plan that ships food to you.
 I noted the fact that they tell you “You don’t want to weigh and measure your food!” such a subtle suggestion that may find you, without realizing it, nodding your head in agreement, however, yes I do want to weigh and measure my own food.
 It is not difficult or time-consuming and it helps me understand proper serving sizes.
 You will not need to measure food forever as it will become second nature to you.

 Chef AJ and the nutritionist Jeff Novick, MS, RDN, often speak about calorie density.
-Calorie density, I believe is an essential aspect of losing weight on a plant-based or any diet for those of us who tend to over eat.
-They have created a tried and true path with this concept of eating more of the high quality, lower calorie foods and limiting the higher calorie whole foods to create a well balanced, filling and satisfying way of eating.
+Calorie density, I believe is an essential aspect of losing weight on a plant-based or any diet for those of us who tend to overeat.
+They have created a tried and true path with this concept of eating more of the high quality, lower-calorie foods and limiting the higher calorie whole foods to create a well balanced, filling, and satisfying way of eating.

 I hope this information is helpful and empowers you to make the changes you desire in your life.
 Would you like help making changes to a recipe?
 Let’s work on it together!

 Disclaimer: This is my story.
 This is not to be used as medical advice.
 Always consult with your doctor regarding your health.